 Many home systems and appliances rely on the quality of water to help ensure their performance.
-A faucet water filter, for example, can help remove unwanted impurities, giving you a better tasting glass of water.
+A faucet water filter, for example, can help remove unwanted impurities, giving you a better-tasting glass of water.
 Learn how these five appliances or systems in your home can benefit from a water filter and when you should replace each one.

 1. Refrigerator Water Filters

 Does your refrigerator have a water dispenser or an icemaker?
 If it does, it will have a water filter to remove contaminants.
 Impurities in water can leave an odor or unpleasant taste.
-You should change your refrigerator’s water filter cartridge twice per year or as the manufacturer recommends to keep the quality and taste first-rate.
+You should change your refrigerator’s water filter cartridge twice per year or as the manufacturer recommends keeping the quality and taste first-rate.
 Check the manufacturer’s manual for the kind of cartridge your refrigerator needs and how often it should be replaced.